 You will receive a payment confirmation from PayPal AND a registration confirmation from email@example.com.

-If you are unable to register online, you can register with a check.
+IF you are unable to register online, you can register with a check.
 Please email us at firstname.lastname@example.org for details.

-This year we want to encourage caring for both the community AND the caregiver.
+Once again, we want to encourage caring for both the community AND the caregiver.
 We’ll be hosting a diaper drive for the Utah Diaper Bank.
 For every 10 diapers donated, you will be given a raffle ticket.
 Raffle winners will be awarded self-care prizes!